Why you should become a resource family

 - There is no minimum income, as long as you can support yourself and provide a safe and stable home for yourself and a child.

 - You can still work.
 For working parents, appropriate childcare arrangements need to be made.

 - You can be of any race, ethnicity, religion, sexual orientation, or culture.

 - Los Angeles County offers classes throughout the county and a full Family Assessment at no cost to you regardless of whether you chose to foster or adopt.

 How many children can I have in my home?

-You may have up to 6 children, including your own biological children or other minors living in your home at any given time.
+You may have up to 6 children, including your own biological children or other children living in your home at any given time.
 There may be additional limitations if you are caring for children with high medical needs.
 More than six children may be approved in order to place siblings together.

 What is the cost of getting approved as a resource family to foster a child?

 You do not pay for completion of the approval process with Los Angeles County.
 The process should be free, except potential expense for medical screenings.
 Your RFA social worker can help you identify low cost or free options for medical screenings that are required for medical clearances.